Video: Watch Zion Williamson Deliver Gender Reveal Dunk for Duke Assistant

 As families continue to seek the most original way to do their gender reveal, having Zion Williamson on your side goes a long way.

-Duke assistant Nolan Elingburg and his wife Danielle enlisted the freshman's help during their baby announcement Wednesday:
+Duke assistant Nolan Elingburg and his wife, Danielle, enlisted the freshman's help during their baby announcement Wednesday:

 Duke Basketball @DukeMBB